 After a hard day's work, you will want (and need) a good night's rest.
 Accordingly, the bedroom should be the next room you unpack.
-You should first set up the bed frames and headboards.
-It is best to know beforehand exactly where you want your beds to go.
-This way, your movers or moving day helpers
+You should have already set up the bed frame, headboard and mattress.
+Find your bed linens and pillows as you will need them for a good night's sleep.

 Unpacking your bathrooms

-Once you have unpacked the necessities in the kitchen and bedroom, the next step is the bathroom.
-While you should unload the essential items (toilet paper, soap, and towels) upon arriving, all of your other toiletries can be unloaded later in the day.
-Be sure you do this before you go to sleep though – you probably won't want to dig through boxes to find your toothpaste after a long and tiring moving day.
+While you should unload the essential items (toilet paper and hand soap) upon arriving, all of your other toiletries can be unloaded later in the day.
+Be sure you do this before you go to sleep though.
+You probably won't want to dig through boxes to find your toothpaste after a long and tiring moving day.